 Don't let the avocado green shade of the Hoover WindTunnel T-Series bagless vacuum fool you – this is not a relic of the '70s with clunky technology.
-This handy upright vacuum has great suction and cleaned most of our test messes with ease.
+This handy vacuum cleaner for home has great suction and cleaned most of our test messes with ease.

 Right out of the box, the WindTunnel vacuum took a bit of effort to assemble, but this was not especially taxing, and it took approximately five minutes.
 Once we began our tests, we found it did a good job picking up cereal, though it pushed the cereal around a bit before cleaning it from hardwood floors.
 It struggled to clean up the flour we spread onto our test flooring, especially on the low-profile, office-style carpeting, but most of them did.
 It also spread out kitty litter a little before picking it up, which is not ideal.
 Overall, its cleaning scores were quite good, though – well above average.

 The WindTunnel is a true HEPA vacuum, which means it has a specialized filter designed for catching even the smallest dust mites, allergens and other unwelcome particulates.
 It may lose some points with allergy sufferers, though, because it is bagless.
 That means there is a potential dust cloud when it is time to empty the dust container.
 You can minimize the impact if you empty it outside.
 If you prefer a bagged model, check out the Kenmore Intuition.